Which city is cheaper, Amsterdam or The Hague?

 Both Amsterdam and The Hague are popular destinations to visit in the spring with plenty of activities.
 Most visitors come to The Hague for the activities around the city during these months.
 Also, the spring months attract visitors to Amsterdam because of the activities around the city and the natural beauty.

 In the spring, The Hague is around the same temperature as Amsterdam.
-Typically, the spring temperatures in The Hague in April are around 8°C (46°F), and Amsterdam is about 8°C (46°F).
+Typically, the spring temperatures in The Hague in April average around 8°C (46°F), and Amsterdam averages at about 8°C (46°F).

 The Hague usually receives around the same amount of sunshine as Amsterdam during spring.
 The Hague gets 158 hours of sunny skies, while Amsterdam receives 166 hours of full sun in the spring.